teamstudio/docs-usage/docs/catalog.md

 # Catalog

 The Catalog module imports information from Domino server catalogs and address books.
-It serves as a master list of all databases, templates and users on your servers and all of the other modules in Teamstudio Usage refer to it.
+It serves as a master list of all databases, templates and users on your servers.

 The catalog is updated every time you run a server scan.
 Once you have configured Teamstudio Usage, you can update the catalog at any time by choosing *Scan Servers* from the *File* menu.
 This will update both Catalog and Usage data.